julmajustus/dwl-patches/README.md

 ### What It Doesn’t Handle

-- **Multi-Tag client Management**
-  btrtile intentionally reverts clients to a single tag if they span multiple tags.
-This prevents potential inconsistencies or duplicate entries in its per-tag client tree.
-  - If you attempt to place a single client on multiple tags while using the btrtile layout, btrtile will enforce a single-tag assignment to maintain stability.

 - **Suckless philosophy**
   - Yea, it's a bloat.
 I tried to hide the suck inside a single file as much I could.
 While this approach is not ideal, it's how it's at least for now.